nagcloudlab/selenium-with-python/2-pytest/04-Builtin Fixtures/LAB.md

 pytest test_print.py
 ```

+capfd
-capfd—Like capsys, but captures file descriptors 1 and 2, which usually is the same as stdout and stderr
+—Like capsys, but captures file descriptors 1 and 2, which usually is the same as stdout and stderr
+capsysbinary
-capsysbinary—Where capsys captures text, capsysbinary captures bytes.
+—Where capsys captures text, capsysbinary captures bytes.
+capfdbinary
-capfdbinary—Captures bytes on file descriptors 1 and 2
+—Captures bytes on file descriptors 1 and 2
 caplog—Captures output written with the logging package